loiclgrx/loiclgrx/README.md

 # Bonjour!
 I'm Loïc Legroux 👋

 Hello, I'm a young data scientist from France.
 I've always been interested by new tech and decided to work in AI after finding about how interesting that field is!
-I also sometimes compete on Kaggle when I find the time.
+I also sometimes compete on Kaggle when I find the time therefore some of my work can be found here.

 This GitHub profile will mainly showcase student or personal projects ✨